anbox-cloud/discourse-docs/manage-applications.md

 ## Update Applications

-Updating an existing application works similar as creating a new one.
-Each time an existing application is updated it is extended with a new version.
-All versions an application currently has are individually usable but only one can be available to users.
+Updating an existing application works similar to creating a new one.
+Each time an existing application is updated, it is extended with a new version.
+All versions that an application currently has are individually usable, but only one can be available to users.

-When you want to update an existing application with a new manifest or APK, you have to provide both in the same format as when the application was created.
-The `amc application update` command accepts both a directory and an absolute file path
+When you want to update an existing application with a new manifest or APK, provide both in the same format as when the application was created.
+The `amc application update` command accepts both a directory and an absolute file path.

 From a path: